Motivational tips to make you more productive

 Set your body clock

 Routines are extremely important if you want to succeed at work.
-It is recommended that the average adult gets between seven-nine hours of sleep but of course sleeping patterns are very individualistic.
+It is recommended that the average adult gets between seven-nine hours of sleep but of course, sleeping patterns are very individualistic.
 If you are used to more or less than the recommended amount then you need to make sure you do what’s right for you.

 The most productive people go to bed and wake up at the same time every day and this routine can see a range of positives for your career.
 Firstly, by sleeping an appropriate amount you are less likely to suffer from burnout.
 If you haven’t got enough sleep then when it comes to the last few hours of the working day you can find yourself flagging.

-It may seem simple but sleeping more can actually help you make less mistakes.
+It may seem simple but sleeping more can actually help you make fewer mistakes.
 If you are sleep deprived, studies have shown that you have a 50% lower response rate on simple tasks compared to someone who is under the influence of alcohol.
 You are also likely to become distracted easier if we don’t get enough sleep as we cannot concentrate and our minds start to wander.
 So, going to bed an hour or two earlier really can pay dividends.